RHFieldProductManagement/baremetal-ipi-lab/09-workloads.md

     workload.template.kubevirt.io/desktop: 'true'
 ~~~

 In this next section we are utilizing the storage environment we built in previous labs!
 In this case we are creating the root disk of our VM to be created as a PVC using our OpenShift Container Storage install.
 We do this by setting the **storageClassName** to **ocs-storagecluster-ceph-rbd** allowing us to access the Ceph install.
 We can even set the access mode to ReadWriteMany meaning this VM can be live migrated easily.
-Finally, we source URL to tell OpenShift Virtualization where to get an OS image to load into the PVC.
+Finally, we source URL to tell OpenShift Virtualization where to get an OS image to load into the PVC:

 ~~~bash